 The VP Administration must obtain catastrophic/conference interruption insurance for the conference to ensure the conference profits is not jeopardized by a disaster such as earthquake or flood.
 Supplemental insurance may also be required for specific conference events.
-The VP Conferences shall coordinate with the Conference Administrative Coordinator ntact the Conference Accounting Contractor to obtain the required insurance from the APA California insurance provider.
+The VP Conferences shall coordinate with the Conference Administrative Coordinator to obtain the required insurance from the APA California insurance provider.